bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

 for an account of these developments.
 The simplex method has exponential complexity relative to the number of variables and constraints.
 Some other methods (e.g. the interior point method or the ellipsoid method) have polynomial complexity.
-In practical applications though, enhanced variants of the simplex method usually perform as well or better than these other methods.
+In practical applications though, variants of the simplex method usually perform as well or better than these other methods.

 #### Angelo asks: